Rare cyclone threatens millions on Australia’s east coast

 By Hilary Whiteman, CNN

-Brisbane, Australia (CNN) — Millions of residents along Australia’s eastern coast are bracing for the arrival of a very slow-moving storm, the most southerly tropical cyclone to threaten the region in more than 50 years.
+Brisbane, Australia (CNN) — Millions of residents along Australia’s eastern coast are bracing for the arrival of a very slow-moving storm, the strongest tropical cyclone to threaten the region in more than 50 years.

-Tropical Cyclone Alfred is expected to make landfall late Friday or early Saturday with the strength of a category 1 Atlantic hurricane, as it swirls west toward the city of Brisbane, home to 2.5 million people, and coastal suburbs either side.
+Tropical Cyclone Alfred is expected to make landfall early Saturday with the strength of an Atlantic tropical storm.
+It’s swirling toward Brisbane, home to 2.5 million people, with heavy rain and wind that started pounding the area late Thursday.

 Alfred is threatening a region that doesn’t normally experience cyclones; they typically form much further north, over warmer waters in the tropics.
 The delay in the storm’s arrival gave officials more time to issue warnings to anxious residents living in properties previously untested by cyclonic winds.

-As of Thursday, Cyclone Alfred was around 245 kilometers (152 miles) off the coast, moving west with damaging winds around 100 kilometers per hour (62 miles per hour), according to Australia’s Bureau of Meteorology (BOM).
+As of Friday evening local time, Cyclone Alfred was around 105 kilometers (65 miles) east of Brisbane, moving west with damaging winds around 95 kilometers per hour (59) miles per hour), according to Australia’s Bureau of Meteorology (BOM).

 The cyclone has already whipped up hazardous waves along the coast, including one measuring a record 12.3 meters (40 feet) on the Gold Coast, a popular tourist strip south of Brisbane.